remyoudompheng/yamaquasi/README.md

 The `verbose` argument accepts values `silent` (default), `info`, `verbose`.

-The `timeout` argument accepts an optional numerical value in seconds and the library will tentatively stop computation after that duration.
+The `timeout` argument accepts an optional numerical value in seconds and the library will tentatively stop computation after that duration and possibly return a partial factorization.

+The Python API returns factors as a list of Python integers.
+This is similar to SageMath API `ecm.factor()` but not SageMath `factor()` which returns a factorization object.
+When not using a timeout, the elements of the list are expected to be pseudoprimes.

 # CPU-specific performance